 We all have angry moments as moms.
 Ugly moments.
 Tense moments.
-Moments that if we were on a camera might make us cringe when we are at the end of ourselves.
+Moments that, if we were on a camera, might make us cringe when we are at the end of ourselves.
 And certainly, moments that don’t make us feel like super mom.
 But while we like to beat ourselves up for having these moments, it’s better to focus on what is causing them to occur and then take action.

 What is mom rage?

 What is the difference between rage and anger?
-Rage is when you feel your anger is uncontrollable, and you may do things or say things that are above and beyond the normal reaction for a circumstance.
+Rage is when you feel your anger is uncontrollable, and you may do things or say things that are above and beyond the normal reaction to a circumstance.
 Another good indicator of rage is when this happens regularly instead of every once in a while.

-For example, your toddler spills their milk for the sixth time that week.
+For example, your toddler spills milk for the sixth time that week.
 It’s almost like a switch inside you gets flipped, and instead of cleaning up the milk, you throw the milk carton across the room.
 Or maybe you yell something toward your child that is drastically more severe than, “I need you to use two hands next time, or we will not be able to use a cup without a lid.”
 Instead, you might say, “You are the clumsiest kid I have ever met!
 I can’t stand it!”